LucasSD/docvault/coding-exercise-main/README.md

 I seriously considered using Notion to journal my progress, since it's what you use at Nomio.
 I signed up and it certainly looks helpful.

+I have not yet implemented file validation based on MIME.
+I understand this will be essential before deployment, togther with other security improvements.

 I have a separate test_settings file.

 I have a setup.cfg file to configure Coverage (and a cvrg.bat file to run it more easily from the terminal).